KintCark/COMFYUI-ANDROID-TERMUX/README.md

 FLUX WORKS!!!!! all gguf versions work!! we can make stunning images with shnell q8 t5xxlfp16 and only 1 step XD!! use q8_0 flux version and t5xxlfp16 for best quality u only need this workflow:https://civitai.com/models/652884/flux-gguf-android-termux download v2.0

 Update102924:sd3.5 large,large turbo, and medium,all works use sd3.5 large gguf and if u have more ram use sd3.5 medium with gguf t5xxl q5_0 XD it's faster than flux!!

+OK I figured it out once you install confyui download your comfyui node from the github page extract the node then use a file manager copy and paste the node to the custom nodes folder then all you gota do is this code: pip install -r requirements.txt --break-system-packages

+u must do this before you start comfyui do not use comfyui manager u have to manually install your nodes.